 Winner: OpenOffice by just a hair.

 User interface and ease of use

 Neither LibreOffice nor OpenOffice have interfaces that are too unfamiliar or difficult to use.
 That said, your personal preference for either one may come down to one factor: Are you a Google Docs person or a Microsoft Office person?

 LibreOffice looks very much like a Microsoft Office app, down to the menu ribbon of buttons and options that line the top of your screen.
 The ribbon icons are rather large, and the overall look is brighter and much more colorful.
 The large icons also make scanning the menu ribbon to find what you need even easier.

 In contrast, OpenOffice is a bit drab and gray-looking and has smaller menu icons that line the top of its windows.
 But it does resemble Google Docs, so if you prefer the minimalist look of Google Docs and its straightforward menus, OpenOffice might be the best choice for you.

 In addition, OpenOffice offers what it calls a Sidebar Deck, which is a series of sidebar menus that appear on the right side of your screen.
-It’s filled with many of the same tools and options you can find at the top of your screen, but in a handy menu that’s easier to get to and features bigger and easier-to-see buttons and icons.
+It’s filled with many of the same tools and options you can find at the top of your screen, but in a handy menu that’s easier to get to and features easier-to-see buttons and icons.

 LibreOffice also has a Sidebar Deck, but it’s not opened by default like it is in OpenOffice.
 To access this sidebar in LibreOffice, select View and then choose Sidebar from the menu that pops up.